 Mobile game developers are getting better and better at fulfilling the needs of their players.
 Overall, Android games are becoming more complex, as well as more accessible.
 What was once an absolute obstacle in the form of a paywall can now be overcome with a lot of farming – most of the time.
-If community response is any indication, having a choice between farming for extended periods of time and a small expenditure is a much better circumstance than having to p2w.
+If community response is any indication, having a choice between farming for extended periods of time and a small expenditure, the former is preferred than complying with the P2W model of most modern game devs.
 Period.

 This is where the BlueStacks emulator comes in.
 As we’ve shown time and again, BlueStacks gives you more control over your gameplay and reduces the time you have to spend while farming.
 This is true whether you’re playing a stunning MMO, a fast-paced FPS, or a great gacha.
 There’s no limit to what you can do if you truly put your mind to it.

 What are BlueStacks Macros?